-WHERE: Fred Rogers Institute at Saint Vincent College
+WHERE: Fred Rogers Center on the campus of Saint Vincent College in Latrobe, PA

 REGISTRATION: Registration for this event will open on April 1, 2024 and will be announced on our website, newsletters, and social media platforms.
 Stay Tuned!

 CALL FOR PROPOSALS: Proposal submissions are now closed.